P403n1x87/blighty/README.md

         )
 ~~~

-_Brushes_ are implemented via the class `ExtendedContext`, which is just a wrapper around `cairo.Context`.
-The argument passed to the `on_draw` callback is hence an instance of this class.
-For convenience, it exposes the containing canvas instance via the `canvas` attribute so that it doesn't need to be passed to the brush method when you need to access some of the canvas attributes (e.g. its size) or methods.
+_Brushes_ are implemented via the class `ExtendedContext`, which is just a
+wrapper around `cairo.Context`.
+The argument passed to the `on_draw` callback is
+hence an instance of this class.
+For convenience, it exposes the containing
+canvas instance via the `canvas` attribute so that it doesn't need to be passed
+to the brush method when you need to access some of the canvas attributes (e.g.

-_Brushes_ are currently available for X11 canvases only.
+its size) or methods.

 ## License